-We have a new programme of online training courses that have been designed to help advisers stay informed and up-to-date during the current public health crisis.
+We have a full programme of online training courses that have been designed to help advisers stay informed and up-to-date during the current public health crisis.

-These online training courses will currently run from June through to September.
-The courses range in topic and training level to suit all learning requirements and are run by our experienced tutors in small class groups using the Zoom platform.
+Our online programme from June to September has been very successful and so we have launched a further programme through until December.
+The courses range in topic and training level to suit all learning requirements and are run by our same experienced tutors in small class groups using the Zoom platform.

 - Half day courses will run as: